LIMITED TIME OFFER BLACK FRIDAYsale

 • Erections are weaker than normal or too soft for sex

-Can A Doctor Diagnose ED?
+Can a Doctor Diagnose ED?

 If you think that you might have erectile dysfunction, you should schedule an appointment with a medical professional, preferably a urologist.
 The doctor will view your medical history, ask about sexual history, and perform some mental and physical exams.